A By-Law relating generally to the affairs of the ONTARIO BASKETBALL ASSOCIATION

 6.3 Quorum – A quorum for the transaction of business at meetings of the directors shall be a majority of the elected members of the board of directors.

-6.4 Voting – Questions arising at any meeting of the directors shall be decided by a majority vote but the Chairperson shall not vote initially on any such question.
-In the case of an equality of votes on any question at a meeting of the directors, the Chairperson of the meeting shall be entitled to the casting vote.
+6.4 Voting – Questions arising at any meeting of the directors shall be decided by a majority vote.
+In the case of an equality of votes on any question at a meeting of the directors, the Chairperson of the meeting shall not be entitled to the casting vote.

 6.5 Others Present – Such others as the directors may from time to time by resolution determine, shall be entitled, in the same manner and to the same extent as a director, to notice of, and personally or by his or her delegate to attend and to speak at, meetings of the directors, but shall not be entitled to vote thereat.